 Why should you dissolve an LLC?

-There are many reasons why you may need to dissolve your LLC.
-The reason isn’t always business failure; there may be disagreements between members, your business’s purpose may be temporary, or you may wish to retire as the sole owner of the business.
-Letting your LLC remain active — even if there’s no activity — can put you at risk for unpaid debts and state fines.
-Formally closing your LLC puts an end to these requirements and notifies your creditors that your business can no longer take on debts.
+There are many reasons why you may need to dissolve your LLC — this decision doesn’t have to mean business failure.
+There may be disagreements between members, your business’s purpose may be temporary, or you may wish to retire as the sole owner of the business.

 Can one person dissolve an LLC?

 It depends on how you initially set up your business.
-If your LLC is a single-member LLC, you don’t need to consult additional people prior to dissolving your LLC.
-If you have a multi-member LLC, you can’t dissolve the LLC on your own without the support and agreement of the other owners/members.
-Signed, written documentation of the choice to dissolve the LLC should be completed by all owners/members of the LLC.
+If your LLC is a single member LLC, you don’t need to consult additional people prior to dissolving your LLC.

 How hard is it to dissolve an LLC?